 Read more: mobile app smarter step for inventory control process

 The illustration below shows a modern retail implementation using RFID dubbed RFID Retail 3.0.

 Areas of application of RFID technology

 - In healthcare, hospital staff can track patients’ health by attaching RFID tags by making them wear RFID-enabled wrist-bands.
-Doctors and nursing staff can check detailed information of the patient on their handheld computers.
+Doctors and nursing staff can check detailed information of the patient on their handheld computers and mobile devices.

 - In hospitality industry, access to a room can be controlled by an RFID tag.

 - In cells, RFID tracking can monitor activities of the inmates which will ease the job of security personnel.

 - In aviation, RFID technology can track baggage with cent percent precision.

 - In a intracity transportation, RFID tags can be attached to VIP vehicles: police patrol team, ambulances, fire brigades etc. When they arrive red signal turns to green to let them pass and reverts as soon as they pass.